 A variable has one of four different levels of measurement: Nominal, Ordinal, Interval, or Ratio.
 (Interval and Ratio variables are sometimes called Continuous or Scale).
-It is important for the researcher to understand the different levels of measurement, as these levels, together with how the research question is phrased, dictate what statistical analysis is appropriate.
+Therefore, the researcher must understand these levels, as they, along with the phrasing of the research question, determine the appropriate statistical analysis.

 In descending order of precision: